Guide on Red Hat Ceph Storage Architecture

 With this feature enabled, only one client can modify an RBD device at a time, especially when changing internal RBD structures during operations like

-Mandatory Exclusive Locks is not enabled by default.
+Mandatory Exclusive Locks are not enabled by default.
 You have to explicitly enable it with

 --image-feature parameter when creating an image.